-One of the goals of the new standard was to converge with the International Standard for Review Engagements (ISRE) 2400 (Revised), Engagements to Review Historical Financial Statements.
+One of the goals of the new SSARS standard was to converge with the International Standard for Review Engagements (ISRE) 2400 (Revised), Engagements to Review Historical Financial Statements.
 This resulted in numerous wording changes, content reorganizations, and minor enhancements.
-Generally, the majority of the changes are not expected to significantly alter existing practice.
+Generally, the majority of the SSARS No. 25 changes are not expected to significantly alter existing practice.
 The following are just a few examples:

-- Clarification that substantial omission of disclosures in a preparation of financial statements should be disclosed either on the face of the financial statements or in an accompanying disclaimer.
+- Clarification that substantial omission of disclosures in the preparation of financial statements should be disclosed either on the face of the financial statements or in an accompanying disclaimer.

 - If a special purpose framework is applied in a compilation, the report should state that, as a result, the financial statements may not be suitable for another purpose.

 - A review accountant is explicitly required to plan and perform the engagement with professional skepticism.